WVTT-CD: History

 In 2018, the WWHC license was traded to DTV America Corporation in exchange for ABC affiliate WPBY-LD (channel 35) in Lafayette, Indiana.
 On August 6, DTV America's parent company HC2 Holdings purchased the WVTT-CD license.

 As of 2025, construction permits have been granted to both stations to move to adjacent channel 17 and 18 allocations operating from the WUTV transmitter on Grand Island and change the city of license to Buffalo, formally eliminating over-the-air television service in Olean.

+In February 2026, WVTT-CD suffered damage to its transmitter and went silent.

 Local programming

 Despite existing in one of the smallest markets in the United States (Nielsen does not even recognize it as a separate designated market area, instead listing it as a subset of the Buffalo market) and the lack of a major network affiliation, channels 20 and 25 had a long history of local programming.
 The station, at various times in its history, carried a local newscast and several other local programs, most of which were public affairs and interview shows.